smAI42/smAI42.github.io/_pages/about.md

 ## Publications

 1. **Sheng, Mai**.
-"Electrophysiological mechanisms in neurodegenerative disorders and role of non-pharmacological therapies in improving cognitive symptoms." arXiv preprint arXiv:2206.00850 (2022). [link](https://arxiv.org/abs/2206.00850)
+"Electrophysiological mechanisms in neurodegenerative disorders and role of non-pharmacological therapies in improving cognitive symptoms." (under review on FACETS)
 ## My work

 **Why do people addict to loot box ?**